Pacific Southwest Region

 PACIFIC SOUTHWEST HIGHLIGHTS

-- Dec 19, 2013 - Comment Period Extended for Bi-State Distinct Population Segment of Greater Sage-Grouse
+- Apr 07, 2014 - Comment Period Extended for Proposals to Protect Bi-State Distinct Population Segment of Greater Sage-Grouse

 - Apr 03, 2014 - Service Provides More Than $47 Million in Grants to States, Territories for Sensitive, Imperiled Species